localstack/localstack-blog.github.io/content/2024-04-01-ephemeral-environments-with-localstack-shipyard/index.md

 ## How to use Shipyard with LocalStack?

-In this section, we’ll run a basic item tracker application on Shipyard using DynamoDB & SES provisioned by LocalStack.
+In this section, we’ll run a basic item tracker application on Shipyard using DynamoDB & Simple Email Service (SES) provisioned by LocalStack.
 The item tracker application allows users to submit data to a DynamoDB table using a ReactJS client and a Flask backend, using the AWS SDK for Python (`boto3`) using a basic CRUD interface.
-It then uses the Simple Email Service to mock the process of sending email reports of work items.
+It then uses SES to mock the process of sending email reports of work items.

 For this walkthrough, you’ll need to have the following prerequisites installed on your local machine: